ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 explicit or implicit value assertion about that message or about the Domain Owner.
-Furthermore, a mail-receiving organization that performs DMARC verification can choose to honor the Domain Owner's requested message handling for authentication failures, but it is not reqiured to do so; it might choose different actions entirely.
+Furthermore, a mail-receiving organization that performs DMARC verification can choose to honor the Domain Owner's requested message handling for authentication failures, but it is not required to do so; it might choose different actions entirely.

 For a mail-receiving organization supporting DMARC, a message that